UofA-EEE-LAUS/3D-scanning-environment-detection/README.md

 Filters used for processing SONAR and LIDAR data, these files are optional.

 Kalmanfilter.py for Kalman filter and Alphatrimmer.py for alphatrimmer

+# MODULES

+Individual files for all the sensors.
+USS.py for SONAR, LIDAR.py for LIDAR, IMU.py for IMU, SERIAL_COMM.py for serial communication.